Word Problems within 10

 Get extra number bond practice with these fun monster task cards.

-Once you and your kiddos have worked through these five steps numerous times, they will have a strong foundation for solving other word problems they encounter.
+Once you and your kiddos have worked through these five steps numerous times, they will have a strong foundation for solving other subtraction and addition word problems they encounter.

 So if you are ready to have some fun with word problems and build number sense in the process, enjoy this free printable.